CollaboratorimInstitute/Workshop.Cafe/README.md

 To View all of your your particles first login to the particle [console](console.particle.io).
 Then navigate to the product tab on the left had navigation and then select workshop cafe as the product.

 ![alt Particle Console Dashboard](docs/image/particleconsoledashboard.jpg)

 ### Using the console
+From the console you can manually reset devices, update firmware, and manage all connected particles.
 ![alt Particle Console Product Page](docs/image/particleconsoleproduct.jpg)

 ## Troubleshooting
 ### Puck Color
 - If the puck turns green on boot that is normal.
 Once it receives a command it will update the color.
 - If the puck is not turning on try a difference port or try replacing the cable.
 - If there is flickering or purple hue with the puck then replace it.

 ### Wifi Connection Issues
 You will need to:
 - Get a micro USB Cables
 - Small philips and medium flathead screwdriver